alexbseaton/jambalaya/README.md

 # jambalaya

 # Current Goal
-Graph the price of a particular flight over many requests.

-# Steps to improve repo
-1. PEP8 test
-2. Logging
-3. We should probably move to using a database to store this stuff rather than putting it all in s3
+Move to storing the data in a DB rather than S3

 ## Installation
 For pinning dependencies, use pip-tools:

 *pip install pip-tools*

-Pip-tools updates your local environment with *exactly* packages specified in the requirements file.
 To use it:

 1. Update the requirements.in file.
 It should contain a list of all packages imported in the code.
 2. Run *pip-compile requirements.in* to compile a requirements.txt file